shopware5/devdocs/source/blog/_posts/2018-01-11-mutation-testing-with-infection.md

 42.33
 ```

-At last we should test the threading option of inception.
+At last we should test the threading option of infection.
 Be aware this option can give you many false-positives results if your tests depends on each other or use a non stateless database for testing purpose.
 I started infection with 4 threads and the result is amazing.
 Instead of 42 Seconds infection needs only 19 seconds to execute the whole mutation stuff.

 ```bash
     ____      ____          __  _